cawa-93/vite-electron-builder/README.md

 ### Continuous delivery

 - Each time you push changes to the `main` branch, the [`release`](.github/workflows/release.yml) workflow starts, which creates a new draft release.
+For each next commit will be created and replaced artifacts.
+That way you will always have draft with latest artifacts, and the release can be published once it is ready.
   - Code signing supported.
 See [`compile` job in the `release` workflow](.github/workflows/release.yml).
   - **Auto-update is supported**.
 After the release is published, all client applications will download the new version and install updates silently.